 \subsubsection{Tension metric and macroscopic stress tensor}

-A triangulation, specified by its adjacency graph and edge lengths, defines a (piecewise-linear) metric surface~\footnote{The definition of the manifold structure is explained in detail in our companion paper~\cite{Claussen.etal2026a}.} (see Fig.~\ref{fig:tri-to-mfd}, top).
-We can therefore coarse-grain the tension triangulation to a continuous tension manifold with \emph{tension metric} $g_{\alpha\beta}(\bm{\xi})$ as a function of Lagrangian coordinates $\bm{\xi}$, which play the role of the cell labels $i,j$ For an infinitesimal line element $d\bm{\xi}$, the tension metric yields the tension $d\tau$ on cell interfaces oriented \emph{transverse} to it as $d\tau^2 = g_{\alpha\beta}(\bm{\xi}) d\xi_\alpha d\xi_\beta$.
+A triangulation, intrinsically specified by its adjacency graph and edge lengths, defines a (piecewise-linear) metric surface (see Fig.~\ref{fig:tri-to-mfd}, top).
+We can therefore coarse-grain the tension triangulation to a continuous tension manifold with \emph{tension metric} $g_{\alpha\beta}(\bm{\xi})$ as a function of Lagrangian coordinates $\bm{\xi}$, which play the role of the cell labels $i,j$.
+This continuum limit is well-defined as long as the microscopic tensions form non-degenerate triangles~\footnote{ The definition of the manifold structure and the continuum limit are explained in detail in our companion paper~\cite{Claussen.etal2026a}.
+If tensions at a vertex violate the triangle inequality, this construction is not possible; however, as we will see below, such configurations are rapidly resolved by topological cell rearrangement.}.
+For an infinitesimal line element $d\bm{\xi}$, the tension metric yields the tension $d\tau$ on cell interfaces oriented \emph{transverse} to it as $d\tau^2 = g_{\alpha\beta}(\bm{\xi}) d\xi_\alpha d\xi_\beta$.
 In the ``microscopic limit'' where $d\bm{\xi}$ connects two adjacent triangulation nodes, $d\tau$ is the tension along the interface between the corresponding cells.

-Note that different triangulations (i.e., local tension configurations) can realize the same tension manifold.
-For instance, all triangulations of the plane realize the Euclidean metric.
-The tension triangulation thus encodes ``microscopic'' information in addition to the tension metric $\mathbf{g}$; we return to this point systematically in Sect.~\ref{sec:topology_anisotropy}.
-One important additional degree of freedom is the local cell density $n(\xivec)d^2\xi$, the number of cells (triangulation nodes) per unit area.

-A set of physical cell positions $\rvec(\xivec)$ now defines a map from the tension manifold into two-dimensional physical space, to which we refer as ``embedding'' (Fig.~\ref{fig:tri-to-mfd}, bottom).
+A set of physical cell positions $\rvec(\xivec)$ now defines a map from the tension manifold into two-dimensional physical space, to which we refer as the ``embedding'' (Fig.~\ref{fig:tri-to-mfd}, bottom).
 For simplicity, we assume that physical space is the plane, but our theory readily generalises to tissues on arbitrary curved surfaces.
-Under the map $\rvec(\xivec)$, the metric $\mathbf{g}$ transforms as
+Under the map $\rvec(\xivec)$, the tension metric $\mathbf{g}$ transforms as

 In the following, we non-dimensionalize $\mathbf{g} \mapsto p_0^2 \mathbf{g}$ so the metric has units of $[\mathrm{length}]^{-2}$.
 The dimensional factor $p_0$ converts units of line tension to units of length, and will be identified as the reference pressure below.